Trail of the Ancients

 Fairfield Inn & Suites Albuquerque Airport, Albuquerque | Meals: B, L

-Transfer to the Albuquerque Airport on own by hotel shuttle.
-Thank you for traveling with us and best wishes towards a safe trip home!
+Transfer to the Albuquerque Airport on your own by hotel shuttle.
+Thank you for traveling with us and best wishes for a safe trip home!

 - Items of a personal nature (alcohol, room service, etc.)

 - Meals (other than listed in the itinerary)